 Pharmaceutical APIs are often susceptible to chemical hydrolysis, crystallization that affects dissolution rates and caking/clumping of powders.
 Knowing the water activity value may assist in preventing these issues with APIs.

-Non-aqueous liquids, dry solid dosage forms, and other anhydrous products such as ointments will not support microbial growth due to low water activity.
-This information may be used as basis for reduced microbial testing by using skip-lot microbial testing or even eliminating routine microbial testing altogether.
+Non-aqueous liquids, dry solid dosage forms, and other anhydrous products, such as ointments, will not support microbial growth due to low water activity.
+This information may be used as a basis for reduced microbial testing by using skip-lot microbial testing or even eliminating routine microbial testing altogether.
 Water activity and knowledge of the formula can assist in this determination and the frequency of testing.

 Important Compendial Chapters on Water Activity

 There are two important chapters in the USP (United States Pharmacopeia) that discuss water activity.